Frequently Asked Questions

 Sometimes, but not always.
 Any ducts that are extremely dirty should be cleaned first.
 We find this most often in older houses.
 Our technician will take a look at this during the initial inspection, and recommend a cleaning if needed.

 Yes.
 Ducts from all types of materials can be successfully cleaned after being sealed.
-Our formula dries into a very hard, very durable substance.
+Our formula is a very durable substance that remains flexible and pliable.

 No. Our formula doesn’t coat or line your ducts.
 The only sealant remaining after our technician is done will be over the leak that was sealed.